keffren/aws_labs/hands_on_3/README.md

 Amazon DynamoDB is integrated with AWS Lambda so that it can create triggers—pieces of code that automatically **respond to events in DynamoDB Streams**.
 Through triggers, applications can be built to react to data modifications in DynamoDB tables.
 For this integration, **DynamoDB Streams must be enabled on a DynamoDB table.**

+The AWS Lambda service polls the stream for new records (depends on stream view type) four times per second.
+When new stream records are available, the Lambda function is synchronously invoked.

+**DynamoDB Streams contains all data modifications**, such as `Create`, `Modify`, and `Remove` actions, this can result in unwanted invocations of your archive Lambda function.

 ### How to enable DynamoDB Stream using Terraform

 ```
 resource "aws_dynamodb_table" "example" {
   ...